LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 ![image](https://github.com/LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/assets/149743690/c557ee4b-d233-487b-999a-9a1ec6bfbca2)

-# QUERIES SAVED AS VIEWS
+# QUERIES.
+Please note that all queries have been saved as views in the database

 ```
+CREATE VIEW Order_Items_View AS

---this is a query to list order_items, which satff member is preparing them and what is the status
+--this is a query to list order_items, which staff member is preparing them and what is the status

 SELECT staff.Staff_Name, staff.Staff_Position,  order_item.Item_Qty, staff_makes_order_item.staff_makes_order_status, cake_type.CakeName, size_shape.Shape,size_shape.Size,ItemID